-After a suitable overexcavation subgrade has been achieved, the exposed soils should be scarified to a depth of at least 12 inches and moisture conditioned or air dried to achieve a moisture content of 3 to 5 percent above optimum moisture content.
+Materials suitable to serve as the structural fill subgrade within the building areas should consist of native soils which possess an in-situ density equal to at least 85 percent of the ASTM D-1557 maximum dry density.
+After a suitable overexcavation subgrade has been achieved, the exposed soils should be scarified to a depth of at least 12 inches and moisture treated to 2 to 4 percent above optimum moisture content.
 The subgrade soils should then be recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.
 The building pad areas may then be raised to grade with previously excavated soils or imported, structural fill.
-If practical, it is recommended that the on-site CMB resultant from demolition be placed immediately beneath the finish pad subgrade elevations.